 Sell It and Donate the Money to Charity

-When Jordana Horn discovered her wedding ring from a previous marriage sitting in a desk drawer, collecting dust, she took to Facebook to ask her friends what they thought she should do.
+When journalist Jordana Horn discovered her wedding ring from a previous marriage sitting in a desk drawer, collecting dust, she took to Facebook to ask her friends what they thought she should do.

 After combing through a list of suggestions that included tossing the ring, selling it, and even melting down the jewelry into a keepsake for her children, none of the ideas seemed quite right.
 "There’s the drama of the cinematic gesture of throwing it into the ocean or something," said Horn in an interview with TODAY Style.
 "But really, the divorce was more than enough drama for me."

 So instead, Horn opted to do some good with her discarded ring, turning a painful period in her life into a gift for someone else.
 Horn decided to sell the once-precious piece of jewelry and donate the money to the Rachel Coalition, a nonprofit that helps those affected by domestic violence.
 "I really liked the idea of... paying it forward and doing something constructive with it," she said.
-"It was clearly something that meant something more at one point, so I definitely wanted to do something that was meaningful."
+"It clearly meant something more at one point, so I definitely wanted to do something that was meaningful."

 I really liked the idea of paying it forward and doing something constructive with it.